saeed357889/Hybrid-Image-Generator/README.md

 #### Project overview
-My program, which is a photo manipulator, creates hybrid images by editing photos with a filter.
-I created this software to demostrate the impact of high - and low - pass filtering on photos and how a persons point of veiw affects how they see the image.
+My program, a photo manipulator, alters photos using a filter to produce hybrid images.
+This software was developed by me to demonstrate the effects of high- and low-pass filtering on photos and how one's view point impacts how one perceives a picture.

 #### Breakthrough moment
-I had to divide the grayscale image by 255 in order to change the range of pixel intensities from 0-255 to 0-1 in to properly implement all the filters.
+In order to change the range of pixel intensities from 0-255 to 0-1 and effectively apply all the filters, I had to divide the grayscale image by 255.

 ```
 imgs = cv2.cvtColor(imgs, cv2.COLOR_BGR2GRAY)/255.0

 ```
-After completing this, I used imwrite to produce the final hybrid image, but all of them turned out to be black.
-I wasn't sure why this happened because using imshow in the Jupytar notebook made the image look normal.
-However, after looking up what happened, I found that someone else had experienced a similar issue.
+I used imwrite to create the final hybrid image after finishing this, but they all came out black.
+The image appeared normal while using imshow in the Jupytar notebook, so I wasn't sure why this was happening.
+However, after researching what occurred, I learned that a different person had encountered a related problem.

-Here is the source ![https://stackoverflow.com/questions/54165365/opencv2-imwrite-is-writing-a-black-image] Here is the source I used to find out what my problem was the problem was that imwrite canot handle the 0-1 range for pixel intensity so I had to convert iit back to the 0-255 range and I did that by multiplying imwrite function by 255.
+Here is the source ![https://stackoverflow.com/questions/54165365/opencv2-imwrite-is-writing-a-black-image] This is the source I used to figure out what the cause of my issue was.
+The issue was that the imwrite function couldn't handle the 0-1 range for pixel intensity, so I had to convert it back to the 0-255 range by multiplying it by 255.

 ```
   cv2.imwrite(f'hybrid{i}.jpg' ,hybrid[i]*255)

 ```

 #### Data Abstraction
-First we stored images in a list using this function
+First, we used this function to save photos in a list.

 ```
 def imageset1(num):